 I investigate the effects of educational and socioeconomic background, gender and nationality upon the student experience and grade achievements, using both qualitative and quantitative approaches.
 I have also researched student support requirements in relation to tutorial systems.

 My veterinary education research revolves around developing the SVMS online veterinary museum to enable more effective learning and also includes developing teaching and museum materials.
-I also collaborated on the international online anatomy museum grant (OVAM) and continue to support and develop the initiative.
+I also collaborated on the international online anatomy museum grant (OVAM) and continue to support and develop the initiative and I am a WikiVet Trustee.

-My research areas are integrated into three of the School of Veterinary Medicine and Research themes; Comparative medicine, reproductive biology and educational research.
+My research areas are integrated the School of Veterinary Medicine and Research themes and concentrates on cardiovascular disorders (heart disease and angiogenesis) and anatomy.

 Developmental Cardiovascular Medicine: My investigations centre around the developing cardiovascular system and include researching cardiac disorders and angiogenesis.
 One area of interest uses knock down models and information from humans to discover possible disease causing genes.
 In addition to investigating humans and models, my group concentrate on looking into companion animals that are suffering from cardiovascular disorders and trying to elucidate the genes that are affected/causative.
-A number of techniques are used including molecular and cellular and more recently the epigenetics of disorders are being investigated.
+A number of techniques are used including molecular, cellular, histological, imaging, protein and more recently the epigenetics of disorders are being investigated.

 Developmental Reproduction and Metabolism: My research focuses on the normal development of the fetus and placenta and includes projects investigating the genetic, proteomic, epigenetic, anatomical, histological and functional effects of a low protein diet during development, and normal metabolism mechanisms throughout development in a number of species and have an underlying theme of angiogenesis and metabolism.
 The angiogenesis work also includes blood vessel casting, CT scanning and micobial interactions - especially within our lameness, laminitis and footrot projects.
 The angiogenesis work within my group also covers research into ocular diseases, especially those presenting with abnormal vasculature.
 The laboratory combines the angiogenesis theme with ocular metabolism studies within both the normal eye and disease affected eyes.